wandb/docs/content/guides/core/reports/edit-a-report.md

   ]}>
   <TabItem value="app">

 Copy and past URLs into reports to embed rich media within the report.
-The following animations demonstrate how to copy and paste URLs from Twitter, YouTube and SoundCloud
+The following animations demonstrate how to copy and paste URLs from Twitter, YouTube, and SoundCloud.

 ### Twitter